Dangerous Goods Information

-All classes of dangerous goods may be conveyed on Freight and Express Freight Trains as long the hazardous paperwork has been provided for the container and it is correct and complete.
+All classes of dangerous goods except Class 1 (however Class 1.4S and 1.4G are permissible) may be conveyed on Freight and Express Freight Trains as long the hazardous paperwork has been provided for the container and it is correct and complete.
 For further information on the Conveyance of Dangerous Goods Rail Operating Code contact 0800 351 351.

-For further information on the Tanker Berth please download the Tanker Berth Manual.
+For further information on the Tanker Berth, please click here for the **Removed Content**

 This site is intended as a reference only for customers of the Port of Tauranga Limited.
 For more comprehensive information regarding the Transport of Dangerous Goods, consult the relevant regulations.
 The following are some links: